imfraser/ECOX5003-Public/README.md

 This folder contains basic Python code generated using Google Colab and a Juypter Notebook.
 The code for each week of the module for the various data exercises will be made available here.

+There is a very basic introductory Word document containing an guidance on how to get started using Google Colab.